vivchar/ViewPagerIndicator/README.md

 # ViewPagerIndicator

-A Simple View Pager Indicator
+A Simple View Pager Indicator with animations

 ## Gradle